AdamTopp/react-recipe-book/README.md

 categories of recipes that we want to display.

-If the recipe changes we can edit its' information by clicking the pen icon on an expanded recipe (to expand a recipe just click onit)
+If the recipe changes we can edit its' information by clicking the pen icon on an expanded recipe (to expand a recipe just click on it)

 ## Used technologies
  - React